santhiya3904/credit-card-fraud-detection/README.md

 # Credit Card Fraud Detection

-A machine learning project that detects fraudulent credit card transactions using a Random Forest Classifier.

 ## Project Overview

-This project uses supervised machine learning to classify credit card transactions as either legitimate or fraudulent.
+This project is a Machine Learning based Credit Card Fraud Detection system.
+It classifies credit card transactions as either **FRAUD** or **LEGITIMATE** using a Random Forest classification model.

-The trained Random Forest model is saved using Joblib and is used by the prediction script to classify a transaction.

 ## Technologies Used

-- Python
+* Python
-- Pandas
+* Pandas
-- NumPy
+* NumPy
-- Scikit-learn
+* Scikit-learn
-- Joblib
+* Joblib
-- Jupyter Notebook

 ## Machine Learning Model

-- Random Forest Classifier
-- Binary classification
-- Output: FRAUD or LEGITIMATE
+A **Random Forest Classifier** is used to detect fraudulent credit card transactions.

+The trained model is saved using **Joblib** and used for predicting new transactions.

 ## Project Structure